wp-plugins/gantry-buddypress/readme.txt

 The recommended minimum requirements are :

 * WordPress 3.2.1 or higher
-* BuddyPress 1.5 or higher
+* BuddyPress 1.6 or higher
-* Gantry Framework plugin 1.21 or higher
+* Gantry Framework plugin 1.28 or higher
-* Gantry powered theme
+* Gantry powered theme (updated for 1.28 compatibility fixes)

 = Where are the options of the plugin ? =